xxfoundation/elixxir-docs/cmix.md

 Before sending a cMix message, the client needs to participate in a preparatory protocol phase by sending key requests and processing responses.
-This protocol interaction between the client and the Gateway is done so using the xx network's wire protocol, also known as gRPC/TLS/IP.
+This protocol interaction between the client and the Gateway is done so using the [xx network's wire protocol](wire.md), also known as gRPC/TLS/IP.

 Each mix node is paired with one Gateway.
-The client is directly connected to a Gateway which can proxy the key requests to the correct Gateway.
+The client is directly connected to an arbitrary Gateway.
+All gateways are capable of proxying the key requests to the correct Gateway.
 This Gateway in turn proxies the key request to the destination mix node.
 The mix node's reply takes the reverse of this route back to the client.
 This is a strict request/response protocol with essentially only two message types as we shall soon see.

 ![Client key request response protocol diagram](images/client_proxy_gw_node_request_key.png)

-The client composes a ClientKeyRequest and then encapsulates it within a SignedClientKeyRequest along with a signature.
-Within the ClientKeyRequest itself there is a SignedRegistrationConfirmation which also must be verified by the recipient.
-Here are the protobuf definitions for ClientKeyRequest and SignedClientKeyRequest:
+The client composes a `ClientKeyRequest` and then encapsulates it within a `SignedClientKeyRequest` along with a signature.
+Within the `ClientKeyRequest` itself there is a `SignedRegistrationConfirmation` which also must be verified by the recipient.
+Here are the protobuf definitions for `ClientKeyRequest` and `SignedClientKeyRequest`:

 ```
 message ClientKeyRequest {